Spotify is easily the biggest music streaming platform in the world right now.

 But we’ll get to those as we go through the next steps.

 You can’t upload your tracks straight to Spotify.

 Instead, you need to work with a digital distribution service.

 These services make it possible to place all of your tracks on every streaming platform available right now.

 You will have to pay to access their services and there’s several you can choose from.

-LANDR is a great option that combines digital distribution with collaboration tools and access to AI mastering.
+LANDR is a preferred partner with Spotify, making it a great option that combines digital distribution with collaboration tools and access to AI mastering.